JohnSnoow/test-technique/README.md

 ## Install

 In order to install the required packages for this project, you can run in the root directory:

-### 'npm install'
+### `npm install`

 ## Available Scripts